redguava/cliniko-api/readme.md

 General code rules apply:
 * 2xx range indicate success.
-* 4xx range indicate error resulted from the provided information (eg. missing a required parameter)
+* 4xx range indicate an error resulting from the provided information (eg. missing a required parameter)
-* 5xx range indicate and error with our Cliniko servers
+* 5xx range indicate an error with our Cliniko servers

 Making a request
 ----------------

-All URLs start with `https://api.cliniko.com/v1/`. **SSL only**.
+All URLs start with `https://api.cliniko.com/v1`. **SSL only**.
 The path is prefixed with the API version.
 If we change the API in backward-incompatible ways, we'll bump the version marker and maintain stable support for the old URLs.

-To make a request for all the appointments on a specific account, you'd append the appointments index path to the base url to form something like https://api.cliniko.com/api/v1/appointments.
+To make a request for all the appointments on a specific account, you'd append the appointments index path to the base url to form something like https://api.cliniko.com/v1/appointments.
 In curl, that looks like:

 **Example Request**
 ```shell